-January being the first month of the year, I suppose it is incumbent on me (I’m already recumbent) to do a Bumbastories Walk thru the Numbers or Mathematics for Dummies sort of thing for the number 1.
+January being the first month of the year, I suppose it is incumbent on me (actually, I’m already lying down) to do a Bumbastories Walk thru the Numbers or Mathematics for Dummies sort of thing for the number 1.
 I’ve already covered all the numerals – except for the 1 and for the 0.
 And that’s because they are the hardest ones (oops) to discuss.
 One, after all, is all the numbers.
 All the numbers are multiples of the one.
 One is the whole enchilada.
 One is the All.
 One can be divided endlessly into pieces that we call fractions, and one can one be added and multiplied to infinity.
 There’s always room for one more.
 Currently, in our current incarnations, we are aware of only one universe.
-We are rapidly approaching (since Newton and Einstein et. al.) a fuller understanding of its universal laws.
+We are rapidly approaching (thanks to Newton and Einstein et. al.) a fuller understanding of its universal laws.
 It is quite possible, indeed it looks likely, that there are other, multiple universes.
 Yikes, I say.
-Personally, I only know this one universe, this one earth, this one magnificent place, this magnificent life.
+Personally, I only know this one universe, this one earth, this one magnificent place, this one magnificent life.

 January Magazine Science Corner

 I know, I know.
 You don’t want to hear another of Bumba’s or George Packard’s long-winded science discussions, the glory of the laws of physics, the mystery of numbers, yadda yadda yadda.
 Well, tough. because here comes a rewiew of Neil DeGrasse Tyson and Donald Goldsmith’s 2001 book Cosmos: Fourteen Billion Years of Cosmic Evolution